libAtoms/pymatnext/README.md

    prior, which is the correct one for ensemble averages, or with a flat prior, which requires reweighting of the sampled configurations during analysis.

- - Non-zero pressure for total energy can not be applied for LAMMPS, only ASE Calculators (but calculator may use `LAMMPSlib`, although this may be lower efficiency than the LAMMPS `fix`es).

 #### Species

  - Atom species sampled with Monte Carlso swap or semi-grand-canonical (total atom